disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/addpairnode.md

 ## Overview

-The `AddPair` node is a companion to the {{< gui-node "Add" >}} node, but instead operates on a pair of species.
+The `AddPair` node is a companion to the {{< node "Add" >}} node, but instead operates on a pair of species.
 The population refers to a population of pairs of species which are added at their current coordinates, then translated / rotated uniformly in order to maintain their relative coordinates.

-Periodic species cannot be used by this node, nor can {{< gui-node "CoordinateSets" >}}.
+Periodic species cannot be used by this node, nor can {{< node "CoordinateSets" >}}.

 ## Description

-For full details on the possible options, see the {{< gui-node "Add" >}} node.
+For full details on the possible options, see the {{< node "Add" >}} node.

 ## Options